Fact-checked by the CapitalLendingNews editorial team

 When Should a Freelancer Refinance a High-Interest Loan?

 Refinancing makes financial sense when you can reduce your APR by at least 3 percentage points and your credit score has improved since the original loan was issued.
-For freelancers, this window often opens after 12–18 months of consistent on-time payments, which significantly improves FICO scores tracked by Equifax, Experian, and TransUnion.
+For freelancers, this window often opens after 12 to 18 months of consistent on-time payments, which significantly improves FICO scores tracked by Equifax, Experian, and TransUnion.

 The challenge is documentation.
 Most traditional lenders require two years of tax returns (Schedule C for sole proprietors) and may average your income over 24 months.
 If your business grew recently, this can understate your current earning power.
-Some fintech lenders now use open banking data — real-time bank account analysis — to assess cash flow more accurately.
+Some fintech lenders now use open banking data, which is real-time bank account analysis, to assess cash flow more accurately.
 Our overview of how open banking is changing access to financial products explains how this can work in a freelancer’s favor.

 Before refinancing, avoid common errors that inflate the cost of comparison shopping.
 Our article on mistakes borrowers make when comparing loan interest rates covers the most damaging ones, including comparing APR to interest rate and ignoring origination fees.